 We’ve picked out the absolute best ones for you to use to assist you in scoring some more big dubs.

-Here are the best perks to use in Call of Duty: Warzone Season 1.
+Here are the best perks to use in Call of Duty: Warzone Season 5.

-In solos, you need to be the first person in the next zone and Double Time will allow you to quickly move around the map without a vehicle revealing your location.
+In Solos, you need to be the first person in the next zone, and Double Time will allow you to quickly move around the map without a vehicle revealing your location.
 The increased crouch walk speed also gives you high mobility while sneaking up on enemies.

 Use Overkill to get both weapons in your first loadout for effectiveness at all ranges, then take either Ghost or Restock from your next loadout crate and you’ll have the best of both worlds.

 Ghost is probably the most used perk in Warzone.
-With UAV’s constantly being popped, and almost every player running a heartbeat sensor, keeping yourself off the radar is vital.
+With UAVs constantly being popped, and almost every player running a heartbeat sensor, keeping yourself off the radar is vital.